isabelmaccabee/otb_holiday_search_tool/README.md

 # Holiday Search Tool

-A Typescript library to generate search results from a holiday search query
+A Typescript library to generate search results from a holiday search query.

 ## Pre-requisites